shapez0r/agentai_repo/README.md

     H -- No --> B
 ```

+These instructions must be followed by Copilot (you) after each change:

+1. Apply the requested code changes in the application
+2. Update the verification script (`check-tester.ps1`) to check for the new/changed features
+3. Commit and push changes:
+   - `git add .`
+   - `git commit -m "descriptive message about the changes"`
+   - `git push`
+4. Deploy the application:
+   - `npm run deploy`
+5. Wait for deployment propagation
+6. Run verification:
+   - `powershell.exe -ExecutionPolicy Bypass -File .\check-tester.ps1`
+7. Confirm success or troubleshoot if verification fails

-Deployment and verification are fully automated: you dictate changes, Copilot applies them, updates the verification script, commits, pushes, deploys, and verifies everything automatically.
-During the deployment process, the `replace-commit-hash.ps1` script is executed to embed the current commit ID into the deployment.
-This allows the `check-tester.ps1` script to verify that the live deployment matches the expected commit.
-The verification script now runs in two steps: first, it finds the commit ID (to prove the latest changes in the repo are deployed), then it checks for the actual changes.
-If verification fails, Copilot will retry the cycle until success.
+During deployment, the `replace-commit-hash.ps1` script embeds the current commit ID into the build, allowing the verification script to confirm the correct version is deployed.
+The verification runs in two steps: first checking the commit ID, then verifying the actual features.
+If verification fails, Copilot must repeat the process until success.

 ## 🔍 Verification Script